quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 The assessment strategy provides:

-- a range of practice-based activities (including prescribing) for trainees to demonstrate and record in the E-Portfolio.
-These activities allow the trainee to provide evidence against each of the GPhC learning outcomes
+• a range of practice-based activities (including prescribing) for trainees to demonstrate and record in the E-Portfolio.
+These activities allow supervisors (designated supervisors and designated prescribing practitioners) to assess the capability of the trainee, and the trainee to provide evidence against each of the GPhC learning outcomes

-- evidence tools which are used to record the activities and map them to the relevant GPhC learning outcomes within the E-Portfolio
+• evidence tools which are used to record the activities and map them to the relevant GPhC learning outcomes within the E-Portfolio, and support supervisors in assessing the trainee

 Activities and tools guide and indicative mapping